 - Advanced Placement (A)

-- Cambridge International (K)

-- College in the High School (C)

-- International Baccalaureate (I)

 - Local Competency Test (L)

 - National Competency Test (N)

 - Running Start (R)

-- CTE Dual Credit (Tech Prep) (T)

 - Non-Instructional (Z)

 • I: International Baccalaureate

 96. What are International Baccalaureate Courses and how should they be recorded?

 Answer: The International Baccalaureate program offers high quality programs of international education to a worldwide community of schools.
 The four programs for students aged 3 to 19 help develop the intellectual, personal, emotional, and social skills to live, learn, and work in a rapidly globalizing world.